rafidmorshedi/suss-website-redesign/pages/triplist.md

     -   tents
 - No pets on trips

 For more information, please read through our [Beginners Handbook](/assets/handbook.pdf).

-**SOCIAL DISTANCING MEASURES WILL BE IN PLACE FOR ALL TRIPS**

 ## October